Usage calculations and reporting

 Your account's current usage is shown on the Dashboard tab of your account's management console.

-To help you understand what actions and activity count towards your usage, the How does Cloudinary count my plan's quotas and what does every quota mean? article contains more information about how usage is calculated, and our Plans and Pricing page shows the details of our current paid plans.
+To help you understand what actions and activities count towards your usage, How does Cloudinary count my plan's quotas and what does every quota mean? the article contains more information about how usage is calculated, and our Plans and Pricing page shows the details of our current paid plans.

 API access to usage information

 For our Programmable Media product, there's an Admin API method that returns the current usage information, which you can use to create your own custom reporting, and alerts, or to automate actions for your team or application: https://cloudinary.com/documentation/admin_api#usage

 For our Media Optimizer product, there's a corresponding method: https://cloudinary.com/documentation/media_optimizer_api#usage